Linda Ulvaeus

 Linda Elin Ulvaeus (born 23 February 1973) is a Swedish actress and singer.
-She is the elder child of Björn Ulvaeus and Agnetha Fältskog, members of the pop group ABBA.
+She is the eldest child of Björn Ulvaeus and Agnetha Fältskog, members of the pop group ABBA.

 Early life

-Ulvaeus is the only daughter of Björn Ulvaeus and Agnetha Fältskog.
+Ulvaeus is the first of two children of Björn Ulvaeus and Agnetha Fältskog.
 She was born in Danderyd Hospital in Danderyd.
 Her younger brother, Peter Christian Ulvaeus, was born on 4 December 1977.